Updated by Alex Moore

 With these parameters, the following will happen:

 - Monthly, the account will receive a statement of the account balance.
 This default being set will only apply to Residential Account types, not any other.

 - As Fixed Bill Day is enabled, the Bill Day option is available.
-This configuration will result in billing being performed on the first day of every month, for every residential account.
+We'll set this to 15

 - Based on the configured settings, the billing will run on the 15th of the month.
 If auto-pay is enabled on the account, then auto-pay will run on the 15th of the month as well.
 Then, on the 25th day of the month, the invoice becomes due.
 After another 5 days (the 30th of the month, or in the case of February, it would extend to the 2nd or 3rd of the following month), the invoice would become delinquent if not paid.

 - With the delinquency settings configured, and following up on the Grace days configured below, the account will switch to an inactive status after 15 days of the invoice being delinquent.
 Once paid in full, the account will switch back to active, and resume receiving service.

 What this looks like on the account